 - The victim suffers real injuries or has died as a result of the accident

 Seeking Compensation for Personal Injuries Related to an Accident With a Front End Loader

 If you have suffered serious injuries in a heavy equipment accident, you are likely attempting to figure out the next step.
 While you may be entitled to receive workers’ compensation through your employer’s insurance policy, the benefits usually include minimal coverage for medical expenses and time away from work.
 It may be advantageous to hire a personal injury attorney who specializes in equipment injury claims.

 Without legal representation, insurance companies representing the parties at fault might blame you for the accident.
 This could severely limit the amount of benefits you receive.
 Your attorney may be able to determine that you are injured because of an unsafe work environment caused by your employer’s or others on the site.

 Hiring a Lawyer to Represent Your Interests Following an Accident With a Front End Loader

 The injuries you have received have likely been devastating on you and your family.
-Rosenfeld injury lawyers can help you prove which parties are responsible for the accident.
+Rosenfeld Injury Lawyers LLC can help you prove which parties are responsible for the accident.
 We handle all kinds of farm accident cases including those that involve heavy equipment, trucks, hazardous conditions, unsafe working environment and others.
 We fight aggressively to show how insufficient training, improper supervision or negligence of others caused you harm.